breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** No

-**What is is about?** As far as I can tell, Twenty Percent Time morphed into No Plans to Merge.
+**What is it about?** As far as I can tell, Twenty Percent Time morphed into No Plans to Merge.
 Both are hosted, of course, by Daniel and Caleb.
 I plan to go back and listen to this podcast as well, because I like the duo so much.